Abraham-newbie/oxford_submission/README.md

 ```
 ## 1-2 Pager

 The summary is titled 'RA_Oxford_Submission'.
+I briefly study the African context using learning-adjusted years of schooling as a key metric, between-country differences and in comparison to other regions.
+The brief
+also evaluates the common direction in previous literature researching the topic and the challenges of improving learning in Africa.

 ## RShiny App